-There are about 100 billion neurons in the brain of an adult human being and each of these neurons is connected to hundreds of others for a total of approximately 150 000 billion connections in total.
-Neuroscience is discovering that it is the pattern of these connections, the structure of this immense neural network, that is largely responsible for the functionality of the brain, in other words of our mental life: everything we hear, think, feel or do.
+There are approximately 100 billion neurons in the brain of an adult human being and each of these neurons is connected to hundreds of others for a total of approximately 150 trillion connections in total.
+Neuroscience is discovering that it is the pattern of these connections, the structure of this immense neural network, that is largely responsible for the functionality of the brain, in other words for our mental life: everything we hear, think, feel or do.

 Our memories, our selves and our own personal identity would be encoded in our brain just like particular connection patterns.
 Only recently has technology reached a level that allows neuroscientists to try to map this real "universe" that is inside our skull.
 This fascinating scientific enterprise still in its infancy takes the name of "connectomics".

 Connectomics is to neuroscience as genomics is to genetics.
 Genetics studies single genes or groups of these while genomics embraces the study of the entire genetic heritage of an organism.

 In the same way, connectomics aims to make a similar leap in amplitude, instead of studying single neural cells or groups of neurons, its goal is to study parts of the brain containing billions of cells.
 The technological challenge is considerable: just think that a complete set of images of an entire brain with a resolution necessary to distinguish the synapses that connect the various neurons to each other would contain hundreds of petabytes of information (to get an idea of what this means, just think that this is the amount of memory occupied in all Google "data centers" around the world).